serverlessworkflow/specification/examples/README.md

 }
 ```

-Note the "orderid" CloudEvent context attribute which contains the unique ID of the order specified
-in this event.
-[Event correlation](../specification.md#Correlation-Definition) is done against CE context attributes, and as such to be able
+Note the `orderid` CloudEvent context attribute, which contains the unique ID of the order specified in this event.
+[Event correlation](../specification.md#Correlation-Definition) is done against CE context attributes, and as such, to be able
 to correlate multiple order events to the same order id, it needs to be part of the CE context attributes, and
 not its data (payload).

 Now let's start defining our workflow.
-For the sake of this example let's define our function and event definitions
+For the sake of this example, let's define our function and event definitions
 as separate YAML files (and then reference them inside our workflow definition).
 This is useful in cases
 when you want to reuse them between multiple workflow definitions.